 If the answer to the above question is a “No” for you, then you should really consider studying Actuarial Science in graduation.

-While actuarial science degree in graduation will keep you updated with the required insurance knowledge and industry happenings as all the guest lectures, webinars, seminars that you will encounter during your graduation days will be on the same subject, you should really keep it in mind that a lot of actuarial professionals start very enthusiastically in the domain when they clear a few exams initially but they drop out of the course when they become tired of the long commitment of study even on weekends and the mismatching salary figures that one hears when one is studying and what one encounters when they are actually working!
+You should really keep it in mind that a lot of actuarial professionals start very enthusiastically in the domain when they clear a few exams initially.
+But they drop out of the course when they become tired of the long commitment of study even on weekends and the mismatching salary figures that one hears when one is studying and what one encounters when they are actually working!

 So if you are really confident to pursue this course, then only go for a degree which associates you with the Actuarial profession for your whole life.
 You will not want to get rejected in interviews for non-actuarial roles you might want to pursue in the future on the basis of your actuarial graduation degree.

 If after the above scenario, you choose to go for a non-actuarial majors degree, then you might want to pursue any of the following:

 Statistics Graduation in Actuarial? – This course will let you explore the statistical concepts in depth.
 If you always loved studying probability and estimations in high school and wondered how people make sense and patterns out of a large amount of data, this course may be for you!
 With this, you will be able to associate numbers to various phenomena happening in your real life.